21 Best Things to Do in Grand Junction (in 2023)

 📍 Google Maps | Phone: (970) 268-5700 | Website | Hours: 9 am – 4 pm daily | Entrance: beginning at $59, adults, beginning at $29 under 13

 Powderhorn Mountain Resort is one of the best ski resorts in Colorado.
-It’s perfect for families, college students on a budget, or anyone trying to make their money stretch.
+It’s perfect for families, college students, or anyone trying to make their money stretch.
 Lift tickets are affordable, and the small resort makes it easier for parents to keep track of their kids.
 In summer, the slopes turn into downhill mountain biking trails.

 👉 Pro Tip: After a day of skiing or biking, nothing beats soaking in one of Colorado’s best hot springs!